 The following table sets forth, for each State University, the amount of Pledged Trust Funds (which is an amount equal to 25% of the average annual payment of principal and interest on the State University's allocable share of debt service on Bonds other than the Series 2004B Bonds).
-The table does not include amounts related to the debt service on the Series 2015A Bonds.
 See "SECURITY FOR AND SOURCE OF PAYMENT OF THE BONDS - The Contract; Pledged Funds."